jessilyneh/Jessilyneh/README.md

   I'm a <b>senior software engineer</b> and currently Tech Lead, working on a project for the most valuable bank in Brazil in terms of market value.

-Previously, as <b>IT Architect mid-senior</b> at a big spanish bank, I contributed to the development and integration of IT solutions, using state-of-the-art technologies and best practices.
+Previously, as <b>IT Architect mid-senior</b> at a big spanish bank.
+I contributed to the development and integration of IT solutions, using state-of-the-art technologies and best practices.
 I also defined and support the technical architecture, creates tech content, and empowered the frontend community.

 Additionally, I'm <b>volunteer as a Tech Lead</b> at Lacrei Saúde, a platform that promotes social and legal inclusion for the LGBTQIA+ community.
 I am also a software developer and teacher with experience in backend and frontend, and a passion for creating impactful and inclusive IT solutions.